Convoy HX 231: Convoy organisation 1942−1943

-Convoys in 1943

-After Convoy RA 53 in March, Arctic convoys were suspended for the summer and destroyers on the Arctic run were transferred to Support Groups in the North Atlantic.
-The 20th Escort Group with eight aged destroyers and Hunt-class destroyers with the 22nd, 23rd and 34th Escort Groups, each of four corvettes were scheduled for refurbishment.
-Convoy cycles in the North Atlantic were shortened in March to accommodate more traffic, an HX and a SC convoy departing New York each week, that required 12 ocean escort groups were needed, each of three destroyers, a frigate and six corvettes.
+West of the Change of Operational Control (CHOP) line, west of 26° west, control of convoys was taken over by the Commander in Chief of the United States Fleet, through the commander of Task force 24, Rear-Admiral M. K. Metcalf from 1 July 1942.
+To the east of the CHOP line, control transferred to the British Commander-in-Chief, Western Approaches in Liverpool.
+After the Arctic convoy Convoy RA 53 (1–14 March), the run was suspended for the summer and destroyers on the Arctic run were transferred to Support Groups in the North Atlantic.
+The 20th Escort Group with eight aged destroyers and Hunt-class destroyers in the 22nd, 23rd and 34th Escort Groups, each of four corvettes, were scheduled for refurbishment.
+Convoy cycles in the North Atlantic were shortened in March, to accommodate the extra traffic, an HX and a SC convoy departing New York each week, that required 12 ocean escort groups, each of three destroyers, a frigate and six corvettes.

 The U-boat arm

-By the spring of 1943, had expanded to the size advocated by the Befehlshaber der U-Boote (BdU, Commander of U-Boats) Rear-Admiral Karl Dönitz in 1939.
+By the spring of 1943, the Ubootwaffe had expanded to the size that the Befehlshaber der U-Boote (BdU, Commander of U-Boats) Rear-Admiral Karl Dönitz had advocated for in 1939.
 In March, 400 U-boats were in service, 47 were close to completion, 245 were under construction and seven U-boats were being converted.
 Of the 400 boats, 52 (13 per cent) were training submarines, 119 (29.8 per cent) were working up, seven (1.7 per cent) were prototypes and 222 (55.5 per cent) were operational front-line submarines.
-Eighteen boats weer in the Arctic, 19 in the Mediterranean and three in the Black Sea, leaving 182 for operations in the Atlantic.
-Of the Atlantic boats, on 1 March, 114 (62.6 per cent) were at sea and 68 (37.4 per cent) were in French harbours.
+Eighteen boats were in the Arctic, 19 in the Mediterranean and three in the Black Sea, leaving 182 for operations in the Atlantic.
+Of the Atlantic boats, on 1 March 114 (62.6 per cent) were at sea and 68 (37.4 per cent) were in French harbours.
 Of the U-boats at sea, 44 were in transit (24.2 per cent) and 70 (38.4 per cent) were on patrol in operational areas, 45 in the North Atlantic, 13 in the Central Atlantic, five in the Western Atlantic and seven in the South Atlantic.